-These measures of quality undergo the scrutiny of IG's best execution committee, who meet on a monthly basis.
+These measures of quality undergo the scrutiny of IG's best execution committee, who meet every month.

 A full audit of the lifecycle of any order is accessible by client-facing staff when dealing with client queries.
 We also use third-party market data providers to audit and monitor historical bid/ask quotes, and last trade information.